-In California, the Bureau of Real Estate and California law permits a licensed real estate brokerage to pay a referral fee for a real estate transaction to a person not licensed by the Bureau of Real Estate, only if the person who is to get such a fee was not soliciting on behalf of the brokerage.
-In short, this “finder’s fee” only applies if the unlicensed individual is solely limited to the introduction of a seller, buyer or both to a licensee.
-The caveat is that the “finder” is not involved in any negotiations as to the real estate transaction.
+California’s Department of Real Estate still allows a licensed brokerage to pay a referral fee for a closed real estate transaction to a person who is not licensed only if the person who receives the referral was not solicitating on behalf of the brokerage.
+This referral fee only applies if the unlicensed individual just introduces the seller, buyer or both to a licensed real estate agent of broker.
+This “finder” must not be involved in any negotiations as to the subject real estate transaction.

-In California, a “finder’s exception,” allowing an unlicensed person to be compensated for introducing parties to a real estate transaction, has been judicially approved since 1923.
-As explained by California’s Supreme Court in Tyrone v.
-Kelley (1973) 9 Cal.3d 1.
+The “finder’s exception” allowing an unlicensed person to receive compensation for introducing a party to a real estate transaction has been approved by California appellate courts since 1923.

-“Numerous cases have held that one who simply finds and introduces two parties to a real estate transaction need not be licensed as a real estate broker.
+“Numerous cases have held that one who simply finds and introduces two parties to a real estate transaction need not be a licensed as a real estate agent or broker.
 Such an intermediary or middleman is protected by the finder’s exception to the real estate licensing laws, an exception first established in Shaffer v.
-Beinhorn (1923) 190 Cal.
+Beinborn (1923) 190 Cal.
 569, 573-574.
-In that case, this court held that a person who contracted to introduce a seller to a prospective purchaser did not act as a broker but as a finder.
-Many subsequent cases have recognized the exception.
+In that case, this court held that a person who contracted to introduce a seller to a prospective purchaser did not act as a broker, but rather as a finder.

-In 1995, California’s Attorney General issued an opinion that a real estate broker can pay a referral fee to an unlicensed person with the Department of Real Estate (Now Bureau of Real Estate) only if the referring person did not make the introduction on behalf of the compensating broker.
+California’s Attorney General issued an opinion in 1995 that a real estate broker may pay a referral fee to a person who is not licensed with California’s Department of Real Estate only if the referring person did not make the introduction on behalf of the compensating brokerage.
 (78 Ops.
 Cal.
 Gen. 71).

 Partner, Sunderland | McCutchan, LLP